Vikms95/js-top-todo-list/notes.md

 PROJECT GENERAL SCHEMA:
-- *Todos* will be dinamically created objects, so use a factory function inside a module
+- *TODOS* will be dinamically created objects, so use a factory function inside a module
     - Todo properties: title, description, dueDate, priority, notes, checklist
     - These properties are entered via alert input (for now)

-- *Projects* will be dinamically created objects, which will store todos.
+- *PROJECTS* will be dinamically created objects, which will store todos.
     - With an IIFE, execute the project the user has decided to put as default when the app   first opens
     - Let the user decide dinamically which todos go to each project

-- *UI functionality* should:
+- *UI FUNCTIONALITY* should:
     - Be able to view all projects
     - View all todos in each project (show title, due date and different color for priority)
     - Expand todos to see and edit the details
     - Delete a todo

-- Separate *application logic* (creating new todos, setting them as complete, changing todo priority) and *DOM-creation functionality* in different modules.
+- Separate *APPLICATION LOGIC* (creating new todos, setting them as complete, changing todo priority) and *DOM-CREATION FUNCTIONALITY* in different modules.

-- Modules idea:
+- *MODULES* idea:

     :Aplication-logic
         -createProjectObject (create new project object and store it into an array)